bagusbpg/pacmann-capstone-project/README.md

 pip install -r requirements.txt
 ```
 Trained model is not included in this repository.
 I encourage you to work on your own model as it provides more satisfying experience, I guess.
 A simple training instruction is provided in train directory.

 Next, initiate your local database.
 An example of DDL is given in repo directory.
-(Sorry, we do not implement object-relational-mapping, here)
+(Sorry, we do not implement object-relational-mapping, here).

 Finally, run the application and happy experimenting!
 ```
 python ./app/api.py